MonkDeveper/intimdestruction/README.md

 ### Contact Information

-For any questions or concerns regarding this legal agreement, please contact Solace at the official contact information provided.
+For any questions or concerns regarding this legal agreement, please contact Solace at **solacedevlegal@gmail.com**.
 Unauthorized use, modification, or redistribution of this code will result in legal consequences.

 ---